minaeva/news_aggregator/README.md

 To start the aggregator-service, locate the folder, run _mvn spring-boot:run_

-The server will start at http://localhost:8071/news
+The server will start at http://localhost:8071/aggregator

 To debug the application, go to AggregatorServiceApplication > right-click line with the class name > debug

+spring.application.name=aggregator
+server.port=8071

+spring.application.name=notificator
+server.port=8072

+spring.application.name=user
+server.port=8073
 ----------

 **News providers limitations**